PixelSized/botrixApiDocs/README.md

 ## GET /api/get/bot/:id

+Authentication: Requires Bearer Token

-Get's a bot's stats from id (no auth required)
+Get's a bot's stats from id

 See [bot object] for more info on this endpoint

 ------------------------------------------------------

 ## GET /api/get/user/:id

+Authentication: Requires Bearer Token

 Get's user stats and bot's listed on website